Let's Push It (song)

-"Lets Push It" is a song recorded by British house music group Nightcrawlers and released in January 1996 as the fourth single from their only album, Lets Push It (1995).
-It is produced by frontman John Reid, who also co-wrote it.
+"Let's Push It" is a song recorded by British house music group Nightcrawlers and released in January 1996 by Arista, BMG and Final Vinyl as the fourth single from their only album, Lets Push It (1995).
+It is produced by the group's frontman John Reid, who also co-wrote it.
 In the UK, it peaked at number 23 in its first week at the UK Singles Chart, on 14 January.
 It was a notable hit also in other European countries, such as Belgium, Ireland, Scotland and Sweden.
 Outside Europe, the song reached number 107 in Australia.
-A music video was also produced to promote the single.

 Critical reception

 Pan-European magazine Music & Media wrote that the song "will undoubtedly prove to be another chart hit for the British funkateers.
 Its Eurodisco keyboard style is part of the rhythm section.
 "Let's Push It" is less funky and more dance-y, but the result is still a highly infectious groove.
 To be released in Nightcrawlers-loving France first and the rest of Europe afterwards."
-A reviewer from Music Week gave it two out of five, adding, "With their followers, another hit, probably.
+Music Week gave it two out of five, adding, "With their followers, another hit, probably.
 But this rather disappointing track ultimately lacks the richness and power of the three previous Top 20 successes."
-James Hamilton from the RM Dance Update felt it "at times [is] a proper song".
+James Hamilton from the Record Mirror Dance Update felt it "at times [is] a proper song".
+DJ Freshy-D from Smash Hits gave "Let's Push It" three out of five, saying, "Wicked!
+It's like their last one... but er, different!
+Kind of sing-songy... nice one, later!"